 In appropriate circumstances, you may want to think about selling real estate to us for less than its fair market value.
 This is called a "bargain sale"-part gift, part sale.
 It provides you with immediate payment for the sale amount plus an income tax charitable deduction for the gift portion (the difference between the purchase price and the fair market value).
-You also avoid tax on a portion of the capital gain.
+You also pay no tax on a portion of the capital gain.

 This option can be particularly useful when you need cash.
-It's also possible to arrange a bargain sale so that you receive cash up front and income for life or a period of years.
+It's also possible to arrange a bargain sale so that you receive cash at the time of the transaction and income for life or a period of years.
 When a charity pays the bargain price in installments, you receive a periodic cash flow-spreading gain over the payout period.